 The Texts

-The Ezra Project exists simultaneously as practice, archive, and system.
+The Ezra Project exists as practice, archive, and system.

-The texts articulate the structure that underlies the work.
+The texts define the structure that underlies the work.

 They are not separate from the archive, but another form through which the system becomes visible.